zhurewitz/insar-bayesian-sbas/README.md

 2. Select interferogram tracks.
 The code is not guaranteed to work if there is only a tiny sliver of overlap between the study region and the interferogram track, so it is important to manually determine suitable tracks.
 If desired, expand the bounding box to accomodate tracks which barely intersect.

-    1. In MATLAB, copy the `areaOfInterest_template.m` script to your project directory and rename as desired.
-Fill out and run.
+    1. Copy the `areaOfInterest_template.m` script to your project directory and rename as desired.
+In MATLAB, fill it out and run.
 The displayed text ("POLYGON...") will be copied to your clipboard.

     3. On the ASF Vertex website, in the dataset menu, select "ARIA S1 GUNW".
 Click the Filters icon and paste the text into the Area of Interest box.